The essential list of guidances for software medical devices

 The second document is the guidance about Cybersecurity for Networked Medical Devices Containing Off-the-Shelf (OTS) Software.
 Its scope is narrower as it focuses on problems about updating COTS software (like installing a patch delivered by the COTS editor), which have impact on security.

-The last guidance on cybersecurity deals with phases after design, when software is placed on the market: the draft Guidance on Postmarket Management of Cybersecurity in Medical Devices.
+The last guidance on cybersecurity deals with phases after design, when software is placed on the market: the Guidance on Postmarket Management of Cybersecurity in Medical Devices.

 There is also a page on FDA website dedicated to cybersecurity.